-REACTIVE Medical Paradigm Wellness Paradigm PROACTIVE \$50-60 billion intl. inbound \$139 billion intl. inbound Generally people who are sick.
-Generally people who are healthy.
-Travel to receive treatment for a diag- nosed disease, ailment, or condition, or to seek enhancement.
-Travel to maintain, manage, or im- prove health and well-being .
-Motivated by desire for lower cost of care, higher quality care, better access to care, and/or care not available at home.
-Motivated by desire for healthy living, disease prevention, stress reduction, management of poor lifestyle habits, and/or authentic experience.
-Activities are reactive to illnesses, medically necessary, invasive, and/or overseen by a medical doctor.
+REACTIVE Medical Paradigm Wellness Paradigm P PROACTIVE \$ 550-60 billion intl. inbound \$139 billion intl. inbound (Generally people who are sick.
+Generally people who are healthy. d Travel to receive treatment for a diagnosed lisease, ailment, or condition, or to seek nhancement.
+Travel to maintain, manage, or improve health and well-being . h Motivated by desire for lower cost of care, and/or care not available at home.
+Motivated by desire for healthy living, disease prevention, stress reduction, management of poor lifestyle habits, and/or authentic experience. - n Activities are reactive to illnesses, medically necessary, invasive, and/or overseen by a nedical doctor.
 Activities are proactive, voluntary, non-invasive, and non-medical in nature.

-Medical tourism and wellness tourism are fundamentally different activities that meet different traveler or patient needs.
+Medical and wellness tourism tourism fundamentally different activities that meet different traveler or patient needs.
 The conditions and factors that make a destination successful in either type of tourism are also very different.
 The distinction between medical tourism and wellness tourism is best understood by applying the concept of the "continuum of health" (see Page iii and below).
 Inconsistent use of these terms, as well as attempts to market medical tourism and wellness tourism together, have led to confusion among industry, governments, and consumers alike - to the detriment of both sectors.
 In fact, it is best to avoid using vague terminology such as "health tourism," since it is not clear whether this term refers to medical tourism or wellness tourism, or is casually linking the two.
-While there are areas of overlap, crossmarketing must be pursued carefully to target specific consumer markets.
+While there are areas of overlap, cross-marketing must be pursued carefully to target specific consumer markets.
 From a policy and industry promotion perspective, the two are best developed and marketed separately.